 While it wasn’t officially written as part of my IEP accommodations, my teachers and I worked together to develop various accommodations for my low vision so that I could use computers in the school computer lab.
-Because I attended schools with limited funding for assistive technology, I didn’t have access to any of the fancy screen magnification or screen reading softwares that many students have in college.
-Luckily, I was still able to find lots of free resources that allowed me to use the school computers with my sighted peers.
-Here is a list of my computer lab accommodations for low vision that can be used by anyone.
-It’s worth noting that every school I have attended, including my college, all use Microsoft Windows laptop and desktop computers.
+Because I attended schools with limited funding for assistive technology, I didn’t have access to any of the fancy screen magnification or screen reading software that many students have in college, but I was able to come up with several accommodations that worked well for me and other students with low vision.
+Here is a list of my computer lab accommodations for low vision that can be used by students, developed with Windows computers in mind.

 Display scaling to 150%